Creative Tourism: Food, Wine and Festivals

 Course learning outcomes

-• Discuss and assess the ways in which the tourism industry uses food, wine, drink and festivals as a type of special interest tourism by exploring various emerging issues and practices in the context of creative tourism and entrepreneurship
+• Discuss and assess the ways in which the tourism industry uses food, wine, drinks, and festivals as nuclei for special interest tourism (including creative tourism) locally and internationally.

-• Critique multiple contexts and theories of festivals, food and wine tourism from a creative industries perspective
+• Critique multiple contexts and theories of festivals, food and wine tourism from the creative industry perspective.

-• Analyse and evaluate emerging theories of tourist markets, products and services offered by the food, wine and festival industries
+• Analyse the emerging characteristics of tourist markets, products and services offered by food, wine and festival industries.

 Prerequisite(s)